Top image: Venus Aquatilis 9 x 12 feet (108 cm x 365 cm)

 Venus Degentium (Venus Diaspora) 2023 36 x 24 in (91 x 61 cm)

 The fifth Venus, Venus Degentium (Diaspora Venus), represents the African diaspora (separation from ancestral homeland).
-The figure and face of this Venus celebrates African femininity, in contrast to the classical Greek and Roman feminine ideal.
-Her long curly hair is made from a collage of the United States.
-She stands regally upon an open book (truth and knowledge) / lotus flower (serenity) / half-shell (beauty).
-The two-page spread shows a map of the world misleadingly entitled, “The Age of Discovery”.
+This Venus’s physical characteristics celebrate African femininity, in contrast to the classical Greek and Roman feminine ideal that we often see in Western art.
+Her natural, full hair is made from a collage of the United States.
+She stands regally upon triple symbolism: an open book(truth and knowledge); lotus flower (serenity); and half-shell(beauty).
+At her feet is a vintage map of the world misleadingly entitled, “The Age of Discovery”.
 She is unchained, but the pages of the book are bound together with chains representing our inescapable tie to our nation’s history.
-She wears a halo in homage to generations of suffering and martyrdom as a result of the slave trade.
+She wears a halo in homage to the martyrdom and suffering which began with the transatlantic slave trade.
 In her hand she holds the continent of Africa in a loose grip.

 #6